 As the founder of DataDab, a SaaS marketing agency, I understand the importance of metrics in measuring the success of our marketing efforts.
-However, not all metrics are created equal, and it can be difficult to know which ones truly matter.
+However, not all metrics are created equal, and it can get real challenging to know which ones truly matter.
 In this article, I want to unlock the secrets of SaaS marketing metrics and provide a guide for what every marketer needs to know.

 First, let's define what we mean by "SaaS marketing metrics."
 These are metrics that are specific to marketing software-as-a-service (SaaS) products.

 One of the most important things to understand about SaaS marketing metrics is that they often differ from traditional ones.
 For example, website traffic is a valuable metric for any business, but it is significant for SaaS companies because it can indicate the potential for future conversions.
 Additionally, lead generation is important for all businesses, but for SaaS companies, it can mean the potential for future revenue.

 Another critical thing to understand about SaaS marketing metrics is that they are often more complex than traditional marketing metrics.
 For example, customer acquisition costs (CAC) can be challenging to calculate because it involves not just the cost of acquiring a customer but also retaining that customer.
 Additionally, calculating a customer's lifetime value (LTV) can be complex because it involves not just the revenue generated but also the cost of acquiring and retaining that customer.